kheireddinezgh/semchain/README.md

 #DRDChain

-This is the code of our paper untitled "DRDChain : A Blockchain-based Distributed Resource Directory for the Internet of Things".
+This is the code of our paper untitled **DRDChain : A Blockchain-based Distributed Resource Directory for the Internet of Things**.

-Below are the steps to follow for deploying the framework:
+Below are the steps for reproducing the framework environment.
 (We recommend using Linux Ubuntu OS)

 1. Install [Docker](https://docs.docker.com/get-docker/)
 2. Deploy [Hyperledger Iroha](https://iroha.readthedocs.io/en/develop/getting_started/index.html)
 3. Run Postgres and HL Iroha containers